 In 2017, two $500,000 gifts were made to support DukeEngage in honor of President Brodhead, who stepped down on June 30, 2017.
 DukeEngage will use the grants from The Duke Endowment and the William R. Kenan, Jr. Charitable Trust to support two programs in North Carolina.

-“I am thrilled that these grants were made in honor of former Duke President Richard Brodhead, who has been a champion of DukeEngage since its beginning,” said Eric Mlyn, the Peter Lange Executive Director of DukeEngage and the Assistant Vice Provost for Civic Engagement at Duke University.
+“I am thrilled that these grants were made in honor of former Duke President Richard Brodhead, who has been a champion of DukeEngage since its beginning,” said Eric Mlyn, at the time the Peter Lange Executive Director of DukeEngage and Assistant Vice Provost for Civic Engagement.
 “I can think of no better way to celebrate his time at Duke and his deep commitment to the local community.”

 “I’m deeply honored by these generous gifts,” said Duke President Emeritus Richard H. Brodhead.
 “Thanks to this support, Duke students will be able to deliver their classroom knowledge in service to the Durham community and integrate their DukeEngage experiences with their curricular learning.
 I’m grateful to The Duke Endowment and the Kenan Trust for their understanding of the importance of DukeEngage to a Duke education.”